 The boxer in Day of the Fight has his eyes examined in preparation for the fight.
 Humbert's eyes are briefly examined in Lolita when he becomes upset over his loss of Lolita, Danny's eyes are examined in The Shining after his vision.
 We should include as well the eye chart in Eyes Wide Shut and Mandy when her eyes are examined by Bill after her overdose.

-The eye chart and the triangle formed by its letters is relevant for we are dealing with the Kubrick trademark of the light in the eye in conjunction with the triangulation, for if we were viewing Alex from the rear we would be seeing something more like this.
+The eye chart and the triangle formed by its letters is relevant for we are dealing with the Kubrick trademark of the light in the eye in conjunction with the triangulation.
+The examination of Alex by the prison guard is more akin to the image of the cat woman in her yoga pose.
+The light shines toward Alex's eye, but is also related to his posterior.

-Or like this, and I bring up the Cat Ballou poster again because of Kubrick injecting Cat Ballou in the film by way of the hanging scene, one of the pictures that came to Alex's mind as he listened to his Beethoven.
+I will bring up the Cat Ballou poster again because of Kubrick injecting Cat Ballou in the film by way of the hanging scene, one of the pictures that came to Alex's mind as he listened to his Beethoven.

-The direction we are moving in is the Hanged Man card of the tarot.
+Because of that hanging, the direction I am moving in is the Hanged Man card of the tarot.
 In particular, the version in which the coins spill from the hanged individual.
+Remember, Alex's pockets have just been emptied.

 We also have the radiance of illumination around the head of some versions, for the card could be interpreted as the shedding of materiality as one moves into spiritual territory, sometimes accompanied by the idea of a period of tribulation.